 If you’d like your DIY wedding favour to continue to remind your guests of your special day, then why not give them a gift that grows?

-Check out The Foxy Hen for more advice and inspiration regarding anything and everything weddings and hen parties!
+Check out The Foxy Hen for more advice and inspiration regarding anything and everything about planning weddings and hen parties!